-I really didn’t want to list this, therefore I am listing it!
-It goes without saying that building a Hello World project is a right of passage for many aspiring developers.
+A beginner programming staple, you aren’t a programmer if you have never created a Hello World console application.
+It goes without saying that building a Hello World project is a right of passage for many aspiring back-end developers.
 The ‘Hello, world!” application dates back to at least 1974, so it would be rude not to include it in this list.
 It’s the perfect introduction to coding.

 The first two App’s are fairly simple, this next one is a really simple Login App.
 Basically, when I came up with this project idea I was struggling to remember the syntax for calling another method from a separate class.
 This app was built by separating all of the classes into separate files in an attempt at ‘best practice’.
 The idea is that you should have one class in one file but this rule is NOT absolute, so don’t feel like you have to stick with that so called ‘rule’ all of the time.